Optimality Gap of Asymptotically-derived Prescriptions with Applications to Queueing Systems: Abstract

 \section{Abstract}

 In complex systems, it is quite common to resort to approximations when optimizing system performance.
 These approximations typically involve selecting a particular system parameter and then studying the performance of the system as this parameter grows without bound.
-Indexing this parameter by $n$, we prove that if the approximation to the objective function is accurate up to $\mathcal{O}(f(n))$ for some function $f(n)$, then under some regularity conditions, the prescriptions that are derived from this approximation are in fact $o(f(n))$-optimal.
-A consequence of this result is that the well-known square-root staffing rules for capacity sizing in $M/M/N$ and $M/M/N+M$ queues to minimize the sum of linear expected steady-state customer waiting costs and linear capacity costs are $o(1)$-optimal, i.e., their optimality gap is asymptotically zero.
+In such an asymptotic regime, we prove that if the approximation to the objective function is accurate up to $\mathcal{O}(1)$, then under some regularity conditions, the prescriptions that are derived from this approximation are $o(1)$-optimal, i.e., their optimality gap is asymptotically zero.
+A consequence of this result is that the well-known square-root staffing rules for capacity sizing in $M/M/s$ and $M/M/s+M$ queues to minimize the sum of linear expected steady-state customer waiting costs and linear capacity costs are $o(1)$-optimal.
+We also discuss extensions of this result for the case of non-linear customer waiting costs in these systems.